lordfiSh/sniperelite5maps/README.md

 1. `npm install` _(downloads dependencies for the project from NPM and builds the project to the dist/ folder.)_

-2. `grunt build` _(download & extracts map files, lints markup/js/css/json, creates vendor bundle, minifies js/css, builds the dist folder)_
+2. `grunt build` _(lints markup/js/css/json, creates vendor bundle, minifies js/css, builds the dist folder)_

 3. `grunt server` _(runs a local webserver listening on port 80 in the background and watches files for changes.
 Open your web browser to http://localhost)_

-Optional: `grunt rebuild` _(same thing as build but doesn't download the maps again.)_

 Contributing
 --------------------------------------
-If you want to help with Tranlsation you can do this at [crowdin](https://crowdin.com/project/sniper-elite-5-maps)
+If you want to help translate the page to different languages you can do so on our [Crowdin page](https://crowdin.com/project/sniper-elite-5-maps).

-If you want to contribute to the Projekt feel free to create a Issue or add a Pull Request.
+If you want to contribute to the project, feel free to create an issue or open a pull request.
 Please note that creating a pull request does not guarantee it will be accepted into the project.

-1. Fork the Project
+1. Fork the project
+2. Clone the repository (`git clone git@github.com:YourGitHubAccount/sniperelite5maps.git`)
-2. Add upstream (`git remote add upstream https://github.com/lordfiSh/sniperelite5maps/sniperelite5maps.git`)
+3. Add upstream repository (`git remote add upstream https://github.com/lordfiSh/sniperelite5maps/sniperelite5maps.git`)
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+4. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your changes (`git commit -m 'add some amazing feature'`)
-5. Rebase with upstream (`git rebase upstream/main`)
+6. Rebase on upstream (`git fetch upstream` and `git rebase upstream/main`)
-6. Fix any merge conflicts you may have
+7. Fix any merge conflicts you may have
-7. Push to the Branch (`git push origin feature/AmazingFeature`)
+8. Push to the branch (`git push origin feature/AmazingFeature`)
-8. Open a Pull Request
+9. Open a pull request

 Licence
 --------------------------------------